Connections in Power BI

 How to Connect Data from the Web?

 Now I will show you a simple example of fetching the data from the web using URL.
 We will extract the world population table from below given URL link.

-- Now it will ask you enter the URL from where you need to download the data, copy and paste the above URL and click on Ok.
+Step 2: Now, it will ask you to enter the URL from where you need to download the data, copy and paste the above URL and click on Ok.